alimness/sabbath-school-resources/src/en/aij/2025-00-bb-pb/part-1/07-other-tools-for-your-babys-spiritual-growth/07-02-music.md

 {"style": {"text": {"color": "#a65726", "size": "xl", "typeface": "BaskervilleBT-Bold"}}}
 Spiritual and character development

-Music has the power to awaken in your baby sympathy, to banish the gloom, and to promote effort and courage (Ellen G. White, Education, p.
+Music has the power to awaken in your baby sympathy, to banish the gloom, and to promote effort and courage (Ellen G. White, _Education_, p.
 167).

 Generally, the first musical manifestation that your child perceives is the melodies you sing when you want to put them to sleep or comfort them.
 Sing to your child regularly!